animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > And he has a good Jewish sense of humor sometimes.
 I should invite him to grab a Hobbiton-type beer at Jeremiah's Tavern in Rochester with me, but I'd rather not because, amid processing all this trauma, there's no place like home.

+While my best friend (name nowhere specified) will lead the battles in Rohan and Gondor, my physically closest best friend, Jeremiah, will go with me to the fires of Mordor.

 #### Clicking their healing pens three times

 My trauma revolves around three psychiatrists.